 Shell Technology Center Houston funded the development on online curriculum and a laptop loaner program to serve 660 Alief High School seniors on track to graduate.

 Hand sanitizer is one of the most requested personal protection equipment items by responders.
-Shell has produced and donated 1600 gallons of liquid hand sanitizer to 22 Offices of Emergency Management and medical facilities across the US to help support COVID-19 response efforts in the communities where we live and work.
+Shell USA has produced and donated 1600 gallons of liquid hand sanitizer to 22 Offices of Emergency Management and medical facilities across the US to help support COVID-19 response efforts in the communities where we live and work.